nf-core/dualrnaseq/docs/usage.md

 1) The first approach **Salmon with Selective alignment**, performs mapping using the Selective alignment algorithm which quantifies the reads. `--run_salmon_selective_alignment`

-2) The second approach **Salmon with alignment-based mode**, utalises aligned reads from STAR to quantify input reads. `--run_salmon_alignment_based_mode`
+2) The second approach **Salmon with alignment-based mode**, utilizes aligned reads from STAR to quantify input reads. `--run_salmon_alignment_based_mode`

 3) The third strategy utilises alignment-based mapping executed with **STAR**, counting uniquely aligned reads with **HTSeq**. `--run_star` and `--run_htseq_uniquely_mapped`

 ### 6.1 Salmon - selective alignment

-Salmon is a transcriptome-based mapping tool that performes both mapping and quantification.
-In the first phase it performes indexing of reference transcripts (pathogen transcripts are defined as gene or CDS features), where a chimeric transcriptome of host and pathogen files is created.
+Salmon is a transcriptome-based mapping tool that performs both mapping and quantification.
+In the first phase it performs indexing of reference transcripts (pathogen transcripts are defined as gene or CDS features), where a chimeric transcriptome of host and pathogen files is created.
 During this step, coordinates of gene features are also extracted from the host and pathogen annotation files.
-To avoid spurious mapping of reads that originate from unannotated locus to sequences similar to annotatated transcripts, a decoy-aware transcriptome is created and incorporated into the index.
+To avoid spurious mapping of reads that originate from unannotated locus to sequences similar to annotated transcripts, a decoy-aware transcriptome is created and incorporated into the index.
 In the pipeline the decoy sequence is created from both host and pathogen genomes (which are both required).

 > Note: **Selective alignment** is an improvement to the original alignment-free approach (also called quasi-mapping).
-In Selective-alignment, the best transcript for a read from a set of mappings is selected based on the alignment-based score instead of the the longest exact match - which increases accuracy.
+In Selective-alignment, the best transcript for a read from a set of mappings is selected based on the alignment-based score instead of the longest exact match - which increases accuracy.
 See [`Salmon documentation`](https://salmon.readthedocs.io/en/latest/salmon.html) for more information.

+To summarize transcript-level estimates obtained with Salmon into gene-level abundance estimates, the nf-core/dualrnaseq pipeline uses [`Tximport.`](https://bioconductor.org/packages/devel/bioc/vignettes/tximport/inst/doc/tximport.html)

 ### 6.2 Salmon - quantification in alignment-based mode

 In this [mode](https://salmon.readthedocs.io/en/latest/salmon.html#quantifying-in-alignment-based-mode), Salmon performs quantification utilising an aligned BAM file.
 In the nf-core/dualrnaseq pipeline, the alignment file is generated with STAR.
 The first step involves creating an index of a chimeric genome (created from the host and pathogen genome fasta files).
 Next, STAR performs an alignment, but for the purpose of Salmon (it generates alignments translated into transcript coordinates).
 To learn more on this behavior, please see `Output in transcript coordinates` from the [`STAR documentation.`](https://physiology.med.cornell.edu/faculty/skrabanek/lab/angsd/lecture_notes/STARmanual.pdf)

-> Note: there are numerous STAR-based flags that can be modified within the pipeline - which can be viewed [here](https://github.com/BarquistLab/nf-core-dualrnaseq/blob/master/docs/parameters.md).
+> Note: there are numerous STAR-based flags that can be modified within the pipeline - which can be viewed [here](parameters.md).
 > Salmon performs quantification based on a reference transcriptome.
 It is recommended to allow the pipeline to create a transcriptome using the provided genome (fasta) and annotative (gff) files.
 > When quantifying alignments, the parameters `--libtype` and `--incompatPrior` should be adjusted as required.

+Gene-level estimates are obtained using [`Tximport.`](https://bioconductor.org/packages/devel/bioc/vignettes/tximport/inst/doc/tximport.html)

-### 6.3 STAR - alignment-based genome mapping
+### 6.3 STAR - alignment-based genome mapping + quantification with HTSeq

 STAR is a splice-aware alignment tool which aligns reads to a reference genome.
 In the nf-core/dualrnaseq pipeline, STAR generates a chimeric genome index, then identifies and maps spliced alignments across splice junctions.
-Therefore, the paths to host and pathogen genomes and annotative files must be provided either through iGenomes, or directly using the appropriate parameters:  `--genome_host`, `--genome_pathogen`, `--gff_host` and `--gff_pathogen`.
+Therefore, the paths to host and pathogen genomes and host annotative file must be provided using the appropriate parameters: `--genome_host`, `--genome_pathogen` and `--gff_host`.

+To quantify uniquely mapped reads the nf-core/dualrnaseq pipeline uses HTSeq.
+In addition to the host gff, other parameters must be specified including `--gff_pathogen`, `--gene_feature_gff_to_quantify_host`, `--host_gff_atribute`, `--gene_feature_gff_to_quantify_pathogen` and `--pathogen_gff_atribute`.

 ## 7. Mapping statistics

-To summarise the mapping statistics including total mapped reads, unmapped reads, host-specifc and pathogen-specific mapped reads, add the following parameter to the command line: `--mapping_statistics`.
+To summarise the mapping statistics including total mapped reads, unmapped reads, host-specific and pathogen-specific mapped reads, add the following parameter to the command line: `--mapping_statistics`.

 This will create the following:

 * Count the total number of reads before and after trimming
-* Scatterplots comparing all replicates (separate for both host and pathogen reads)
+* Scatterplots comparing all replicates (separate for both host and pathogen genes)
 * Plots of the % of mapped/quantified reads
-* Plots of RNA-class statistics (for more information click [here](https://github.com/BarquistLab/nf-core-dualrnaseq/blob/master/docs/parameters.md#9-rna-mapping-statistics).
+* Plots of RNA-class statistics (for more information click [here](docs/parameters.md#9-rna-mapping-statistics).

+You can check examples of the outputs of this command in [output docs](output.md#mapping-statistics).

 ## 8. Example usage